 Stone for all purposes shall be the best of its kind, sound and durable, free from flaws and from soft, weathered or decomposed parts.
 In general, the stones should be of uniform size to avoid voids between stones.
 The stone and the quarry from which it is obtained shall be subject to the approval of the Engineer before being used or placed.
-All the stone shall have a specific gravity of not less than 2.5.
+All the stone should be tested and shall have a specific gravity of not less than 2.5.